-If you’re in need of financial aid for the upcoming semester, the first step is filling out the Free Application for Federal Student Aid to access grants, scholarships, and federal student loans.
+If you’re in need of financial aid for the upcoming semester, the first step is filling out the Free Application for Federal Student Aid (FAFSA) to access grants, scholarships and federal student loans.

 College Ave Student Loans products are made available through either Firstrust Bank, member FDIC or M.Y.
 Safra Bank, FSB, member FDIC.
 All loans are subject to individual approval and adherence to underwriting guidelines.
 Program restrictions, other terms, and conditions apply.